linorobot/lino_install/README.md

 - kinect
 - realsense

-:exclamation: Do note that for hokuyo lidar, you will be prompted for the IP address
+:exclamation: Do note that for hokuyo lidar, you will be prompted for the IP address (Default: 192.168.0.10)